 If you answered YES to any of the above questions then we have the solution for you.

-Employ your wife and pay her a salary - a maximum of R74,750 per annum - which is tax deductible for your business.
+Employ your wife and pay her a salary, which is tax deductible for your business.

 Income paid to your spouse must be reasonable in relation to services rendered.